CoryDHall/ghost/README.md

 ***
 ##  Todo
-- [ ]  Modify or extend the `BayesianAiPlayer` to prioritize win cases over valid cases
+- [ ]  Modify or extend the `Ai::BayesianSpeedy` to prioritize win cases over valid cases
 - [ ]  Extend existing AI classes to make smarter AIs
 - [ ]  Refactor the Player Interface into an agnostic agent
 - [ ]  Split this project into smaller focused projects